Rocky (2021 film): Plot

 Rocky, an assassin who gets released from prison after finishing his sentence, learns that his younger sister Amutha has left the city.
 He stays at his friend Mahalingam's house and enquires a gangster named Saamy about Amutha, but to no avail.
-Mahalingam learns through Nadarajan that Amudha is in Sellur, which he informs to Rocky.
+Mahalingam learns from Nadarajan that Amutha is in Sellur and informs this to Rocky.
 It is revealed that Rocky lived with his mother Malli and Amutha in Madras.
 He worked with a drug smuggler named Manimaran.
-Malli objected to Rocky's decision for working with Manimaran as her husband had worked with Manimaran and subsequently lost his life.
+Malli objected to Rocky's decision to work with Manimaran, as her husband had worked with Manimaran and subsequently lost his life.

-Rocky heads to Sellur where he meets a pregnant Amutha, who berates him for his mistakes, but eventually reconciles with him.
-Suddenly, Manimaran's henchman and an Inspector arrive, where they knock out Rocky and kill Amutha.
+Rocky heads to Sellur, where he meets a pregnant Amutha, who berates him for his mistakes but eventually reconciles with him.
+Suddenly, Manimaran's henchman and an inspector arrive, and they knock out Rocky and kill Amutha.
 Rocky awakens alongside Nadarajan, who learns about the incident.
-They reach the Inspector's hideout and brutally kills the Inspector and the henchmen.
-Rocky heads to Saamy's lodge where he tortures Saamy's assistant, who reveals Manimaran's location in an abandoned construction site in Minjur.
+They reach the inspector's hideout and brutally kill him and the henchmen.
+Rocky heads to Saamy's lodge, where he tortures Saamy's assistant, who reveals Manimaran's location in an abandoned construction site in Minjur.
 They reach the site only to fight with his goons, which results in Nadarajan being killed.
-Rocky kills most of the goons including Saamy.
+Rocky kills most of the goons, including Saamy.

-Rocky reaches and confronts Manimaran only to learn that they also killed Amutha's husband and Amutha's daughter is the only lone survivor.
-She is held by Manimaran's right-hand Thanraj at knifepoint.
+Rocky reaches and confronts Manimaran, only to learn that they also killed Amutha's husband, and Amutha's daughter is the lone survivor.
+She is held at knifepoint by Manimaran's right-hand man Thanraj.
 Rocky escapes along with Amutha's daughter after knocking out both Manimaran and Thanraj.
 They leave for Malli's village in Tamil Eelam.
-It is revealed that Rocky killed Manimaran's son as he was jealous of Rocky taking over the smuggling consignments.
-Manimaran's son was berated by Manimaran due to which he killed Malli.
+It is revealed that Rocky killed Manimaran's son because he was jealous of Rocky taking over the smuggling consignments.
+Manimaran berated his son, due to which the latter killed Malli.
 During the journey, Rocky learns that his niece's name is also Malli.
 During the journey, a bond grows between them.

-Thanraj kills Mahalingam and traces Rocky and Malli in Dhanushkodi, where he tries to kill him, but Rocky kills Thanraj by stabbing his eyes with a sharp object and kills the remaining henchmen.
+Thanraj kills Mahalingam and traces Rocky and Malli in Dhanushkodi, where he tries to kill them, but Rocky kills Thanraj and the remaining henchmen.
 While reaching Dhanushkodi, Rocky faces Manimaran and the entire criminal fraternity of Madras.
-Rocky mows down and kills all of them using a M134 Minigun, which was actually a part of the consignment secretly kept by Rocky.
+Rocky mows down and kills all of them using a M134 Minigun, which was actually a part of the consignment secretly kept by him.
 Accepting his defeat, Manimaran commits suicide by slitting his throat.
-With no one else to trouble him, Rocky and Malli leaves on a boat to Malli's village, where Malli asks Rocky that if she can tell him a story about an eagle.
+With no one else to trouble him, Rocky and Malli leave on a boat to Malli's village, where Malli asks Rocky if she can tell him a story about an eagle.